MegavexNetwork/scoreboard-library/README.md

 - Works with `TranslatableComponent`s, meaning all components are automatically translated using `GlobalTranslator` for each players client locale (and automatically update whenever the player changes it in their settings)

-## Packet Adapters
+## Available Packet Adapters

 - **modern.** Supports 1.17-1.20.4.
-Takes advantage of [Paper](https://papermc.io)'s native adventure support to improve performance.
-[Spigot](https://www.spigotmc.org/) is also supported, but will have worse performance
+Can take advantage of [Paper](https://papermc.io)'s native adventure support to be more efficient.
+- **ProtocolLib**.
+Supports 1.8+.
+Requires [ProtocolLib](https://www.spigotmc.org/resources/protocollib.1997/) to be installed on the server.
-- **PacketEvents.** Requires [PacketEvents 2.0](https://github.com/retrooper/packetevents/tree/2.0) to be loaded in the classpath.
-Should work on all versions 1.8+
+- **PacketEvents.** Supports 1.8+.
+Requires [PacketEvents 2.0](https://github.com/retrooper/packetevents/tree/2.0) to be shaded or installed as a plugin.
+Can be less stable than ProtocolLib.
 - **1.8.8.**

+> [!NOTE]
+> You can add multiple packet adapters, the best one will automatically be picked depending on the server version.

 ## Installation